“Are You Really A Six Figure Home Studio?”

 (side note, I’m actually a fan of some of Tony Robbins’ more recent work)

-I’m sure the majority of you guys are just here reading this because you’re nosey as fuck, but I figured these numbers could be insightful to some of the other DIY home studios out there, both old and new.
+I’m sure the majority of you guys are just here reading this because you’re nosey AF, but I figured these numbers could be insightful to some of the other DIY home studios out there, both old and new.